-OverviewASCII Corporation, Inc. was founded by Kazuhiko Nishi on May 24th, 1977.
+OverviewASCII Corporation, Inc. was a Japanese company founded by Kazuhiko Nishi on 24th May 1977.
 It was founded in cooperation with NEC in order to create the MSX home computer system, the first home computer for the Japanese market.
-Today it is a subsidiary of the Kadokawa Holdings/Kadokawa Group and focuses on the publication of print magazines dealing with computers and hardware.
+It later became a subsidiary of the Kadokawa Corporation and focused on the publication of print magazines dealing with computers and hardware.

 Due to their success in the market, ASCII decided to establish an U.S. subsidiary in 1991 which became known as ASCII Entertainment.

 In the following years the Japanese market of ASCII declined slowly while the US market became profitable and so another subsidiary was founded in 1998.
 It became known as 'Ascii Game Entertainment TEChnology', Agetec for short.
 Agetec's primary field of business was the publication of video games.
 In 1999 Agetec was spun off and became a fully independent publisher of games though business relationships remained.

 In March 2002, ASCII Corporation finally ceased to distribute and publish video games on the Japanese market and started to center its attention around its early core competencies, IT- and computer-magazines like the prestigious ASCII-magazine.
 The software development branch was subsequently spun off as Media Leaves Inc.